AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_home.md

    AVsitterPlus data needs to be saved in an AVP_Positions notecard.
 The notecard provided is intentionally empty.

--  <b>Examples [BOX]</b>

-   The AVsitterPlus Examples [BOX] contains <a href="/avsitterplus_examples.html">several example items</a> that demonstrate the use of the system.
-The imprtance of the examples is often overlooked.
-Please examine the examples closely to understand how the system can be used for different setups.

 -  <b>Utilities [BOX]</b>

    The Utilities [BOX] contains the <a href="/avsitterplus_utilities.html">Utilities</a>.